Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### Versions

 These instructions are for Debian Lenny 5.0 or Squeeze 6.0.
+You will need to make sure that your username is on the sudo authorized list located at '/etc/sudoers'.

 ### Build Tools